-I recently had the honor of being a guest on the Business 901 podcast with Joe Dager.
+In 2016 had the honor of being a guest on the Business 901 podcast with Joe Dager.
 Joe and I discussed various topics related to organization design and leading the journey to sustainable excellence.
 As we recorded the podcast, Joe also captured the video.
 The video above is an excerpt from that interview.
 This first video discusses the organization design community, the leadership framework for organization architects, and sustainable excellence.
 Enjoy the video and the highlights with additional commentary below.

 Organization Design Community

+We started the interview with a short discussion on the organization design community.
 The organization design community is an interesting group….
-It’s kind of a fragmented group, and there are all kinds of people involved, and it is not really well structured or well defined.
-I think part of the issue is it is a cross-disciplinary activity, and so anytime you have a topic that’s cross-disciplinary and involves a lot of different things in an organization, there are very few real formal tracks….
+It’s kind of a fragmented group, with all kinds of people involved, and it is not well structured or well defined.
+I think part of the issue is it is a cross-disciplinary activity.
+So anytime you have a topic that’s cross-disciplinary and involves a lot of different things in an organization, there are very few real formal tracks….
 The community is really a collection of leaders who are trying to change the systems in the organization or their organization and front-line process improvement people who are redesigning some piece of the organization.

 The Leading Transformation Framework is the result of a couple of decades of experience working with senior leaders AND research studies of leaders of successful transformations resulting in the Malcolm Baldrige National Quality Award.
 While the leadership framework isn’t specific to using the Baldrige Framework, it is consistent with those who have successfully used the Baldrige Criteria for Performance Excellence to create value for multiple stakeholders.